 Many studies have found that recognizing a student’s achievements is a great way to boost confidence and spur on further achievements.

-Digital signage can do this.
+Specifically, digital signage can do this.

-By highlighting strong academic, sports, and co-curricular achievements, you can create an environment of positivity and celebration of success.
+As an example, by highlighting strong academic, sports, and co-curricular achievements, you can create an environment of positivity and celebration of success.

 Photos artwork, clips of acting or messages of good luck, and congratulations to exam takers all add to the rich tapestry of school life.